Ladies’ Tobacco, California Rabbit Tobacco, California Everlasting

 - Flowers May – August

-Prigge, B.A. and Gibson, A.C.
+Prigge, B.A. and A.C.
+Gibson.
 2013.
 Pseudognaphalium californicum.
 A Naturalist’s Flora of the Santa Monica Mountains and Simi Hills, California.
 Web version, hosted at Wildflowers of the Santa Monica Mountains National Recreation Area.
-National Park Service.
-US Department of Interior.
+United States Department of Interior, National Park Service.